 Arrange a Ride Home from the Hospital or Clinic

 Third, make sure you have transportation home from the hospital or clinic where your procedure will be done.
 Patients are not allowed to drive themselves home after even a minor surgical procedure, and you also can't take a cab or rideshare as they won't be able to assist you in getting into your home.

 The most preferable way to get home after a surgical procedure is usually to have a family member or friend drive you.
 This is also advantageous as whoever takes you home can also spend some time to make sure you're feeling alright and have everything you need once you're in your home.

 If a ride from someone else isn't available, you can likely find a way home with a medical transport company.
 If needed, ask us to help you find a company to hire.

-If you have a foot or ankle injury that might require surgery, contact East Village Foot & Ankle Surgeons for a consultation.
+If you have a foot or ankle injury that might require surgery, contact our foot and ankle clinic for a consultation.